ShivashishY/shiva/content/posts/blockchain-marketing-and-ads.md

 it's important to remember that some of these scenarios are for cases and early stage technology that is still under development.
 Blockchain, though, is here to stay.
 Some of the brightest minds are working on this space.

-Many companies are building blockchain teams and many startups are raising a ton of money in the space, and blockchain is here to stay and will certainly impact marketing and advertising .
+Many companies are building blockchain teams and many startups are raising a ton of money in the space, and blockchain is here to stay and will certainly impact marketing and advertising.